How to Find Low-Carb, Low-Sugar Wine — Plus Five Picks to Try

-Diet or no diet, sometimes you just need a glass of vino—and low-carb wine options make it a bit healthier to imbibe.
+Diet or no diet, sometimes you just need a glass of vino—and low-sugar, low-carb wine options make it a bit healthier to imbibe.

 It's worth noting that alcohol is really in its own nutrient category, though, and isn't really a fat, carb, or protein, says Jae Berman, M.S., R.D.N., who works with wine app Vivino.
 "While alcohols come from carbohydrate sources such as potatoes, grains, and grapes, they're metabolized differently than a carb because of that ethanol molecule," she says.
 (FWIW, a recent study found that a moderate-carb diet might be linked to a longer life.)

-How to Pick Keto-Friendly Wines
+How to Pick Keto-Friendly, Low-Carb Wines

-If you're following the keto diet and sourcing only about 5 percent of your daily calories from carbs, even 5 grams per glass can add up quickly—so stick to wines that are bone dry and come from a cooler region.
+If you're following the keto diet and sourcing only about five percent of your daily calories from carbs, even 5 grams per glass can add up quickly—so stick to low-sugar wines that are bone dry and come from a cooler region.
 "A cooler-region wine minimizes the potential [alcohol by volume] due to the lack of sugar evolved inside the grape," says Sweders.
 "By fermenting it dry, you remove all residual sugar, [and therefore] cut total carbs and sugar."

-All FitVine wines have less than 0.09 grams of sugar and 3.9 grams of carbs per 5-ounce glass, and they're also free of flavor additives and low in sulfites.
+When it comes to low-sugar wines, look no further than FitVine wines, which have less than 0.09 grams of sugar and 3.9 grams of carbs per 5-ounce glass.
+What's more, they're also free of flavor additives and low in sulfites.
 (See: Are the Sulfites In Wine Bad for You?)

 Dry Farm Wines